 Done with schooling and graduation, Balan took to writing and writing took him to scripting fiery speeches that denounced the British rule.
 Balakrishnan’s nationalist activities led to his imprisonment – not surprising, and as he would realise soon, resistance was indeed a recipe for bondage!
 But resist he did and rightly so then, as he was resisting adharma.
 Like all young people, Balan too overtly fought the system, fought the establishment, fought irrationality, fought superstition and fought blind faith.
 This overt rebellion was the coming of age of his inner spiritual quest.

-While working for The National Herald, Balakrishanan decided to write an exposé on what he believed to be the bluff of the swamis in the Himalayan regions.
-To investigate and uncover such veils of alleged sanctity, he travelled to Ananda Kutir, Swami Sivananda's ashram in Rishikesh.
+One day, while working for The National Herald, Balakrishnan decided to write an exposé, calling the bluff (as he then believed) of the swamis in the Himalayan regions.
+Thus, he travelled to Swami Sivananda’s ashram in Rishikesh.

-However, this was not to be so, as Balakrishnan's journey to expose others ended up in exposing himself to his own spiritual revolution and evolution.
-Swami Sivananda's divinity, love, and Vedanta teachings overwhelmed the young skeptic.
-A striking inner transformation unfolded within Balakrishnan, and he began questioning and reflecting upon the purpose of life and the secret of permanent happiness.
+How unusual is the hand of God!
+Unwittingly at the door of India’s finest spiritual teacher, Balakrishnan’s journey began to reveal to him his own inner spiritual revolution and evolution.
+Swami Sivananda’s divinity, love, and Vedanta teachings overwhelmed the young skeptic.
+A striking inner transformation unfolded within Balakrishnan and instead of questioning and confronting the world outside, he began to confront his inner world of thoughts and ideas.
+He began questioning and reflecting upon the purpose of life and the secret of permanent happiness.
 In the company of saints, and through the clarity of their teachings, the highly intellectual seeker soon chose to become a renunciate himself.